markusevanger/UiO/README.md

 Alt skolerelatert.
 Obliger + Trix ++

 ARKIVERT!
-Sjekk ut https://github.uio.no/markusev/IN1010 for obligene herfra ut :)
+Sjekk ut https://github.uio.no/markusev/IN1010 for obliger :)